 - 10. Press HEADER UP switch (A) to raise the header to its maximum height. - 11.
 If one end of the header does NOT fully rise, rephase the lift cylinders as follows: - a.
 Press and hold the HEADER UP switch until both cylinders stop moving. - b.
-Continue to hold the switch for 3-4 seconds.
-The cylinders are now phased.
+Continue to hold the switch for 3-4 seconds to fully phase the cylinders.